 Women's Adventure Film Tour 2026

-Cornell Outdoor Education (COE) invites you to be a part of the 2nd Annual Women's Adventure Film Tour (WAFT)!
+Come be a part of the 2nd Annual Women's Adventure Film Tour (WAFT) hosted by Cornell Outdoor Education

 Be a part of the adventures at Cornell Cinema on Tuesday, March 10, from 6pm-9pm.
 Between films, you'll hear awesome adventure stories from local storytellers and there will be an opportunity to win some outdoor gear during intermission.